wiltonribeiro/nutrivali-news-backend/README.md

 ### POST /language/:lang/remove
 Remove the specific language.

-> The return will be 200 if remove language is successful
+> The return will be 200 if language has been removed successful

 ### POST /language